cs3110/textbook/_sources/chapters/ds/memoization.md

 employees to have a maximum total fun value.
 However, no employee is fun if his superior is invited, so we never invite two employees who are connected in the org chart.
 (The less fun name for this problem is the maximum weight independent set in a tree.)
-There are $2n$ possible invitation lists, so the naive algorithm that compares the fun of every invitation list takes exponential time.
+For an org chart with $n$ employees, there are $2^{n}$ possible invitation lists, so the naive algorithm that compares the fun of every valid invitation list takes exponential time.

 We can use memoization to turn this into a linear-time algorithm.
 We start by defining a variant type to represent the employees.
 The int at each node is the